Skip to Main Content

 Study Abroad

-Students interested in studying abroad during their time at UCLA are highly encouraged to meet with a Neuroscience advisor early in their academic careers to create and discuss a course plan that will allow them to satisfy the neuroscience major or minor requirements by their Degree Expected Term (DET).
+Students interested in studying abroad during their time at UCLA are highly encouraged to meet with a Neuroscience advisor early in their academic careers to create and discuss a course plan that will allow them to satisfy the Neuroscience major or minor requirements by their Degree Expected Term (DET).
 It is also recommended to connect with an advisor from the International Education Office (IEO) to discuss possible study abroad programs and review program eligibility/requirements.
 To assist with planning, students are also encouraged to check out the Major Academic Plan (MAP) for the Neuroscience major.

 Students seeking to earn credit abroad for the Neuroscience major/minor requirements will typically participate in a UC Education Abroad Program (UCEAP).
 This is due to the fact that courses taken within UCEAP are easier to transfer, receive course credit for, and often scheduled based on the quarter system.
 Many semester summer programs do not work well since UCLA’s spring quarter finals are held during the second week of June.